GDSeirya/GDMCoopMod/README.md

 1. Press **F2** to select Controller 2.
 2. Press **F6** to unassign it.

-To reset all controller assignments:
+To remove all controller assignments:

 - Press **F7**.